maylikenoother/maylikenoother/README.md

 - 👋 Hi, I’m @maylikenoother
 - 👀 I’m interested in everything programming
-- 🌱 I’m currently learning javascript
+- 🌱 I am knowledgeable, proficient in writing Node.js and currently learning React
-- 💞️ I’m looking to collaborate on start up  projects
+- 💞️ I’m looking to collaborate as a Frontend developer on start up  projects
 - 📫 How to reach me maryogedengbe@yahoo.com

 <!---